marionebl/jaketrent-blog/content/post/stored-procedure-spring-jdbc.md

   - "oracle"
   - "spring"
 description: In addition to some sweet Inversion of Control injection action, Spring brings flowers and baby deer.
 And it brings some nice database connection help.
 Sp
-keywords: ioc, java, oracle, spring
+metaKeywords: ioc, java, oracle, spring
 published: true
 ---